Easy3E: Feed-Forward 3D Asset Editing via Rectified Voxel Flow: Experiments

 The normal-guided Ctrl-Adapter is trained on a subset of Objaverse~\cite{deitke2023objaverse}, where each asset is rendered into six views of size $512{\times}512$ with corresponding normal maps.
 The adapter is trained to synthesize auxiliary views that guide the texture refinement stage.

 We construct our evaluation set using 100 3D assets collected from Sketchfab Website, the NPHM~\cite{giebenhain2023learning} dataset for real human heads, the THuman2.1~\cite{tao2021function4d} dataset for clothed human bodies, and the Objaverse~\cite{deitke2023objaverse} dataset for objects.
-These datasets span a wide range of object categories and editing scenarios, allowing us to assess both stylized and photorealistic edits.